Battle of Donbas (2022): Early operations (April–May 2022)

 On the night of 18 April 2022, Russian forces launched an intensive bombardment campaign against positions in Luhansk, Donetsk, and Kharkiv Oblasts.
 Ukrainian president Volodymyr Zelenskyy announced that the "battle for Donbas" had begun.
 Russian artillery pounded cities in the Donbas, aiming at destroying critical infrastructure.

-On 18 April, in the Slobozhansky and Donetsk operational districts, Russian troops intensified offensive operations in some areas, attempting to break through the Ukrainian defenses along almost the entire front line in Donetsk, Kharkiv and Luhansk regions.
+On 18 April, in the Slobozhansky and Donetsk operational districts, Russian troops intensified offensive operations in some areas, attempting to break through the Ukrainian defences along almost the entire front line in Donetsk, Kharkiv and Luhansk regions.
 The head of the Luhansk regional military administration and effective governor of the oblast, Serhiy Haidai, called on the region's residents to evacuate immediately so as to not become hostages or be killed by the Russians.

 Popasna

-Large areas of Popasna were occupied during the first week of the battle of Donbas.
+Large areas of Popasna were occupied during the first week of the Battle of Donbas.
 On 20 April, Libyan and Syrian mercenaries likely associated with the Wagner Group allegedly clashed with Ukrainian forces in Popasna.
 The Ukrainian government claimed that 20–25 mercenaries had been killed.

 In late April, Russian forces were said to be preparing to capture Popasna and advance past it.
 By 7 May, the now largely destroyed city of Popasna was captured by Russian and Luhansk People's Republic forces, with this being confirmed by the regional governor.

 Donetsk Oblast

-In the first week of the battle of Donbas, a Ukrainian official claimed that Russian forces captured 42 villages in the Donetsk Oblast, though she did not specify which villages had been captured.
+In the first week of the Battle of Donbas, a Ukrainian official claimed that Russian forces captured 42 villages in the Donetsk Oblast, though she did not specify which villages had been captured.
 Meanwhile, the Ukrainian government stated their forces launched a counterattack and recaptured the town of Marinka.
 Russian shelling overnight in Donetsk Oblast on 20 April killed two civilians and wounded nine, according to online news sources.
 Lozove, Kramatorsk Raion, in northern Donetsk Oblast was captured by Russian and LPR forces on 23 April, followed by Yatskivka and Rubtsi on 26 April, and Zarichne on 27 April.

-Between 22 April and 29 April, 110 DPR servicemen were killed and 451 were injured.
+Between 22 and 29 April, 110 DPR servicemen were killed and 451 were injured.
 On 24 May, Russian forces intensified artillery strikes against Avdiivka and took advantage of their previous capture of Novoselivka to advance on Avdiivka and gain highway access toward Sloviansk.